hareeshkhs/Numpy-Tutorial/README.md

 # Numpy-Tutorial
-Introduction to numpy and Operations in numpy.
+Introduction and Operations in numpy.